 A compost toilet was built in the orchard in 2016 to support the activities that take place there through the season.
 We also have solar panels installed at the top of the orchard which provide energy to our converted barns.

-Since it began in 2023 we have taken part in the national celebration of Orchard Blossom Day, offering a tour of both our orchards on the last Saturday of April with tree specialist, and able researcher, James Fergusson.
+Since it began in 2023 we have taken part in the national celebration of Orchard Blossom Day, offering a tour of both our orchards on the last Saturday of April with tree specialist, and apple researcher, James Fergusson.
 The tour is free and all are welcome.

 A new orchard, comprised of eight rows, was planted in early 2020 as a part of a research project by Andrew Ormerod, with the support of James Fergusson.

 The last two rows contain dessert and culinary trees derived from trees growing in Cornwall and Devon.
+The trial is geared to research and training, looking at similarities and differences in family groups of trees, and is one of five progeny trials located in different parts of Cornwall and Devon.

 More information and trial results will be made available as the trial progresses.